 County subdivisions and codes enforcement are carried out by the County Mayor’s Office.
-Mayor Greer can be reached at 731-642-5212 for further information.
+Mayor Ridgeway can be reached at 731-642-5212 for further information.

 Collection of Garbage, Litter, Refuse on Private Property